KorigamiK/fractals/README.md

 # Fractals

-This is the fractals project.
+This is the Fractals project.

 # Documentation